Embedded-programming-Team-18/blind-nav-system/README.md

 ## How to Use

 Using this work depends on your use case.
 In this repository, the Lidar library is designed to send its full scan `90 distance values` to a callback which is implemented depending on the use case.
 The smart glove implemented in this project shows this [here](https://github.com/Embedded-programming-Team-18/blind-nav-system/blob/gh-pages/main.cpp).
+Lastly, follow the [Installation](#installation) guide.

 ```
     class DataInterface : public Lidar::DataInterface {